Ashburry-trio/Ircproxy/README.md

 I am looking for a Canadian server, possibly my own laptop to host the download for Trio-ircproxy.py.
-This is because of the cryptography that that the application uses may not be allowed for use outside of the Unitied States.
+This is because of the cryptography that that the application uses may not be allowed for use outside of the United States.
 However, my home country, Canada, has no such restrictions.
 Just make sure you download the application from a server in Canada unless, you live in the U.S. then you can download from anywhere.

 Issues (requests) List :
 **https://github.com/ashburry-trio/Ircproxy/issues**

-This application is not meant to be run by a user, instead I will rent a VPS to host the application with on a few dozen IP addresses and it will be networked with *https://www.myproxyip.com/*.
+This application is not meant to be run by a user; instead I will rent a VPS to host the application on several dozen IP addresses and it will be networked with *https://www.myproxyip.com/*.

 If you wish to run the application, maybe just to see if it is still working